6.9 Antigout

 • Advice clients to take as directed.
 Take after meals.

-• Drink 3000 mls of water a day to avoid renal calculi.
+• Ensure to stay hydrated, drink 3000 mls of water a day to avoid renal calculi.

-• Alkaline diet: limit foods that cause urine to be more alkaline, such as milk, fruits, carbonated drinks, most vegetables and molasses.
+• Alkaline diet: eat more alkaline-rich foods, such as plant-based proteins, low-fat diary, certain fruits (cherries, citrus), most vegetables and molasses.
 This will decrease the chance of stone formation.

 • Report any rash or unusual bleeding.